 The imperfections or deviations from a perfect arrangement in full rows of lattice points are known as line defects.
 These blemishes are known as crystal defects.

 Magnetic materials are normally placed in a homogenous magnetic field and then the magnetic field is adjusted to examine their magnetic properties.
-Magnetic behavior can be divided into five categories:
+Magnetic behaviour can be divided into five categories:

 - Diamagnetic materials